jcazevedo/moultingyaml/README.md

 }
 ```

-If your case class has a type parameter the `jsonFormat` methods can also help
+If your case class has a type parameter the `yamlFormat` methods can also help
 you.
 However, there is a little more boilerplate required as you need to add
 context bounds for all type parameters and explicitly refer to the case classes
 apply method as in this example: